vincentslee/haz-discordbot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Hazbot is an attempt to give any Discord server a witty penpal to interact with.
-The name "haz" derives from mid 2000's meme culture, which the bot references quite frequently in my experience.
-I got the idea while I was removing myself from inactive Discord servers with no one to talk to, I thought that people would be more active if there was someone they could talk to 24/7.
+The name "haz" derives from mid 2000's meme culture, which the bot references quite frequently.
+I got the idea while I was removing myself from Discord servers with inactive users.
+I thought that people would be more active if there was someone they could chat with 24/7.

 ### Built With